Skip to content

 The timeline below shows the broad approach we are taking to prioritise, consult on and ultimately implement aged care data improvements.

-Over the next 2 years, we are working towards target dates to progress each component of the work:
+Over the next few years, we are working towards target dates to progress each component of the work:

 Component Activity Target date

-National Aged Care Data Strategy Consultation (round 1) on core elements of the strategy Late 2022
+National Aged Care Data and Digital Strategy Consultation (round 1) on core elements of the strategy Late 2022

 Consultation (round 2) on draft strategy Mid 2023

-Public release of National Aged Care Data Strategy Late 2023
+Public release of National Aged Care Data and Digital Strategy 2024

 Consultation and data development work Ongoing